 What if I have a negative credit rating?

-You should request a copy of your credit report in advance and remedy any deficiencies before applying for a loan.
+If your credit rating is negative, you should remedy any deficiencies before applying for a loan.
 Some students are required to have co-signers for Federal Graduate PLUS loans.
-Negative credit may seriously affect your ability to finance your education through Federal Graduate PLUS loans.
+Negative credit may seriously affect your ability to finance your education through the Graduate PLUS loan program.
 South Texas College of Law Houston does not have the resources to lend money to students who cannot obtain Federal Graduate PLUS loans or Private (Alternative) Loans.

 May I return my refund if I decide I no longer need it?

 If I have more questions, who can I contact?

 You may call or email the Financial Aid Office at South Texas College of Law Houston.
 The email address is mailto:firstname.lastname@example.org and the phone number is 713-646-1820.